MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 ## Install Base Container Images

 Base OS images are used as the base to any Windows Server or Hyper-V container.
-Base OS images are available with both Windows Server Core and Nano Server as the underlying operating system and can be installed using the container Provider PowerShell module.
+Base OS images are available with both Windows Server Core and Nano Server as the underlying operating system and can be installed using the container image provider.
 For detailed information on Windows container images, see [Managing Container Images](../management/manage_images.md).

-The following command can be used to install the Container Image PowerShell module.
+The following command can be used to install the container image provider.

 ```none
 Install-PackageProvider ContainerImage -Force
 ```

-To download and install the Nano Server base OS image, run the following:
+To download and install the Nano Server base image, run the following:

 ```none
 Install-ContainerImage -Name NanoServer
 ```

-**Note** - At this time, only the Nano Server OS Image is compatible with a Nano Server container host.
+**Note** - At this time, only the Nano Server base image is compatible with a Nano Server container host.

 Restart the Docker service.